Ice hockey in Massachusetts: Players

 Despite the deficit on the American side, many eastern colleges stubbornly refused to change their recruiting practices after the war.
 John Kelley, the head coach at Boston College, believed that recruiting Canadians would hamper the development of Americans players.
 As most of the colleges sporting ice hockey programs were located in New England, this meant that many players from Massachusetts had opportunities to continue their playing careers after high school.
 In the 1950s, many of these players would end up winning Olympic medals as members of the Team USA including Len Ceglarski, Bill Cleary, and Jack Mulhern.
 The performance of the players on an international stage helped to provide some of them with opportunities, but it wasn't until 1967 that there was a viable path into the professional ranks.

 In 1966, there were just six NHL teams and an equivalent number of minor clubs in the AHL, IHL and CHL.
 1967 saw the NHL double its size overnight and, by the time the WHA appeared in 1972, there were thirty major professional teams in North America.
 The minors too expanded with many new teams and leagues being formed throughout the 1970s.
 The result of this was a huge influx of players into the professional ranks, many of whom would never have gotten opportunities previously.
 Massachusetts, with its ready-made pool of talent, was one of the main beneficiaries and saw players like Bobby Sheehan and Larry Pleau not only get the chance to compete against the best prospects in the world in the CHL, but use that as a platform to launch NHL careers.

 Even with increased opportunities, it still took some time for the old biases to fade.
 Even though the high school system in Massachusetts had produced several quality NHL players, it wasn't until 1981 that one was selected in the first round.
 Bobby Carpenter went 3rd overall to the Washington Capitals and was an instant success, scoring 30 goals as a teenager.
 He was followed shortly thereafter by Tom Barrasso who also made the jump directly from high school hockey to the NHL, but most Massachusetts prospects would spend at least some time in either the collegiate or minor leagues before reaching the bigs.

 Culture

-Hockey's deep roots in Massachusetts were stablished not only by the numerous teams and players but also by the significance of the games.
+Hockey's deep roots in Massachusetts were established not only by the numerous teams and players but also by the significance of the games.
 The Beanpot, held each year since 1952, is the premier in-season tournament for college hockey and routinely provides a spectacle for Boston in early February.
-The Boston Bruins reached the Stanley Cup Finals nine times in their first 35 years, winning the championship three times during that period.
+The Boston Bruins reached the Stanley Cup Final nine times in their first 35 years, winning the championship three times during that period.
 However, no moment in the history of ice hockey, if not all of Massachusetts sports, is as iconic as Bobby Orr sailing through the air as he scores the overtime winner to capture the Cup in 1970.